MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 * **Control flow alteration.** Direct enforcement would allow for a document to impose changes to the control flow of unwitting embedded third parties.
 * **Potential for side-channel attacks.** See more details in Security and Privacy Considerations.

-Despite this limitation, Document Policy allows policy negotation which would allow the embedder to require the relevant policies in this proposal.
+Despite this limitation, Document Policy allows policy negotiation which would allow the embedder to require the relevant policies in this proposal.
 Through this mechanism, the embedder can still require conformance from the embedee to be loaded, while keeping the embeddee in charge of its own control flow.

 #### Negotiation vs enforcement
 Document Policy proposes a mechanism for policy negotiation.
 An embeddee which doesn’t agree to the embedder’s policies will not be loaded.
 This document makes a distinction between this _negotiation_ (which might result in an embedee failing to load), and _enforcement_.
 Enforcement of the policy (what will happen when a violation occurs) is to be defined by each aspect of the proposed configuration points.

 #### Open question: required policy and report-only mode
-It is unclear from the Document Policy explainer whether a report-only header in an embedded document satifies the requirements set by [`Sec-Required-Document-Policy` header](https://wicg.github.io/document-policy/#sec-required-document-policy-http-header).
+It is unclear from the Document Policy explainer whether a report-only header in an embedded document satisfies the requirements set by [`Sec-Required-Document-Policy` header](https://wicg.github.io/document-policy/#sec-required-document-policy-http-header).

 ## Security and Privacy Considerations